Carlos Stroud

-Carlos Ray Stroud, Jr. (born July 9, 1942, in Owensboro, KY) is an American physicist and an educator.
-A pioneer in the field of quantum optics, Stroud has carried out theoretical and experimental studies in most areas of the field from its beginnings in the late 1960s, studying the fundamentals of the quantum mechanics of atoms and light and their interaction.
+Carlos Ray Stroud Jr. (born July 9, 1942, in Owensboro, KY) is an American physicist and educator.
+Working in the field of quantum optics, Stroud has carried out theoretical and experimental studies in most areas of the field from its beginnings in the late 1960s, studying the fundamentals of the quantum mechanics of atoms and light and their interaction.
 He has authored over 140 peer-reviewed papers and edited seven books.
 He is a fellow of the American Physical Society and the Optical Society of America, as well as a Distinguished Traveling Lecturer of the Division of Laser Science of the American Physical Society.
 In this latter position he travels to smaller colleges giving colloquia and public lectures.

 Life and career

-Carlos Stroud grew up in Kentucky and graduated from Centre College in 1963, with degrees in mathematics and physics.
-In 1969 he earned a Ph.D. in physics from Washington University in St. Louis, under the mentorship of E. T. Jaynes, with the thesis titled Quantum and Semiclassical Radiation Theory.
+Carlos Stroud grew up in Kentucky and graduated from Centre College with degrees in mathematics and physics.
+In 1969 he earned a Ph.D. in physics in Arts and Sciences at Washington University in St. Louis under the mentorship of E. T. Jaynes, with the thesis titled Quantum and Semiclassical Radiation Theory.
 In 1969 Stroud joined the faculty of The Institute of Optics at the University of Rochester.
 Over his 50-year career at the University of Rochester, Professor Stroud taught undergraduate and graduate courses in general and quantum physics and optics, while conducting groundbreaking research in several areas of quantum optics, graduating 30 Ph.D.s.
-He was named Professor of Optics in 1984 and Professor of Physics and Astronomy in 1991.
+He was named professor of optics in 1984 and professor of physics and astronomy in 1991.

 In 2004, Stroud collected and edited A Jewel in the Crown: Essays in Honor of the 75th Anniversary of the Institute of Optics, a compilation of 75 essays on the history of the University of Rochester's Institute of Optics (19 of the essays were authored or co-authored by Stroud himself).
 In 2019, Stroud and Gina Kern co-edited A Jewel in the Crown II: Essays in Honor of the 90th Anniversary of the Institute of Optics.
-For his contributions in gathering and documenting the Institute of Optics' history, on his retirement on July 1, 2019, Stroud was named Professor Emeritus of Optics and Optics Historian.
+For his contributions in gathering and documenting the Institute of Optics' history, on his retirement on July 1, 2019, Stroud was named professor emeritus of optics and optics historian.